Robert Romano (ER): Character history

-In the seventh season, when Benton arranges for the surgery of a Medicare patient over Romano's objections, Romano fires Benton and then blacklists him throughout the community, making it almost impossible for him to find a job in Chicago which forced Benton to come back and accept a daily call, no-benefits job from Romano.
-After Benton impresses Romano by keeping his mouth shut and doing the job, Romano "rewards" him with a raise and benefits but also manipulates him into taking on a new post related to affirmative action at County (but is then outmaneuvered when Benton gets a talented African-American student a previously-denied interview, and the student is then accepted into medical school).
-In addition, Romano stops at nothing to fire Dr. Kim Legaspi, a psychiatric attending and love interest of Weaver.
-The two both realize that she was being discriminated against for her homosexuality by Romano and Kerry came out of the closet to Romano when announcing she would defend Kim.
-In "Survival of the Fittest," a pregnant Elizabeth performs a grueling surgery just to prove to Romano that she can.
-To Elizabeth's surprise, Romano has dinner delivered to the hospital for her afterwards in an unexpected but genuine gesture of kindness.
-Earlier in the season when Elizabeth had lost her confidence performing an operation that resulted in the paralysis of the patient, Romano ignored her pages for assistance in performing the same type of surgery in order to get her confident in her abilities once again.
-He watched from the viewing gallery.
+In the seventh season, when Benton arranges for the surgery of a Medicare patient over Romano's objections, Romano fires Benton and then blacklists him throughout the medical community.
+Unable to find a job in Chicago, Benton is forced to return under a daily call, no-benefits job.
+Benton does the job with little complaint and Romano "rewards" him with a raise and benefits but also manipulates him into taking on a new post related to affirmative action at County hospital.
+In addition, Romano relentlessly plots to fire Dr. Kim Legaspi, a psychiatric attending and love interest of Weaver.
+Weaver first came out of the closet to Romano when announcing she would defend Legaspi.
+In "Survival of the Fittest," a pregnant Corday performs a grueling surgery just to prove to Romano that she can.
+To Corday's surprise, Romano has dinner delivered to the hospital for her afterwards in an unexpected but genuine gesture of kindness.
+Earlier in the season when Corday loses her confidence after a botched operation causes the paralysis of a patient, Romano helps her to overcome her fear by ignoring her pages for assistance while she performs the same type of surgery on a different patient.
+He secretly watches from the viewing gallery during the surgery, in scrubs.

-In the next season, Kim moves to San Francisco and Romano surprisingly decides to keep Kerry's secret.
-Romano continues to be arrogant and insensitive throughout the season, but surprisingly shows a soft side when Elizabeth has a hard time with Mark Greene's decision to discontinue his brain cancer treatment.
+In the next season, Legaspi moves to San Francisco and Romano tells Weaver her sexual orientation is a private matter and none of his concern.
+Romano continues his arrogant and insensitive behavior throughout the season, but again shows compassion when Corday is distraught by Greene's decision to discontinue his brain cancer treatment.